zio/zio-http/docs/reference/request.md

 ## Client-side Example

-In the below example, we are creating a `Request` using the `Request.get` method and then calling the `Client.request` method to send the request to the servers:
+In the below example, we are creating a `Request` using the `Request.get` method and then calling the `Client.batched` method to send the request to the servers:

 ```scala mdoc:compile-only
 import zio._